firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="12-14"}

-Rather than using `redirect_to()`, which we inherited `<` from the Rails `Base` class, we'll use another inherited method to complete the request lifecycle: `render()`.
+Rather than `redirect_to`, we'll use another inherited method to complete the request lifecycle: `render`.

 This method, takes a `Hash` as an argument with a key/value pair.
-The key has many options, here we will use `:plain`, which will just send back plain text.
+The key has many options, here we use `:plain`, which will just send back plain text.
 A boring response, but good to start with.

-Now if I pretend I'm a user and visit **http://[YOUR APP DOMAIN]/rock**, then I get a page with my `"Hello, world!"` rendered.
+Now, pretend you're a user and visit **/rock** in the GitPod browser.
+You should see a mostly empty page with the text "Hello, world!" rendered.

 Congratulations!
-You've wired up a route; prepare to do it a million more times, because all developers do all day is pick the next **spec** , wire up the route for the URL so that a user can visit it, and then implement the logic to send back the correct information.
+You've wired up a route; prepare to do it a million more times, because all developers do all day is pick the next *spec*, wire up the route for the URL so that a user can visit it, and then implement the logic to send back the correct information.

 Remember, we did not create and send a file, we are using Ruby to generate this reponse, opening a world of possibilities.
 For instance, what if we instead rendered a random number: